bkrencker/HDIBackupRestore/README.md

 Therefore we looked for other options and since we can Export / Import HDI Containers manually from the Hana Database Explorer, we aimed to automate this process.

 That's why I developed a CAP Application, which can `Export (Backup) and Import (Restore) HDI Containers` through a Fiori Elements UI.
-The Backups are stored on AWS S3 ObjectStorage (from a BTP Service).
+The Backups are stored on AWS S3 ObjectStorage (from a BTP Service), which gives us full control over the backups.

-It is also possible to completely automate the creation of the Backups through Cloud Scheduling Service on BTP.
+It is also possible to completely `automate the creation of the Backups through Cloud Scheduling Service` on BTP.
+For example creating nightly backups of all productive HDI Containers.

 And as `one more thing` this App can also be used for `HDI environment copy (data from PROD to QAS / DEV)` because you can choose to which target HDI Container you wand to restore a backup.